 Industry experts claim that in “Western markets, recreational cannabis is expected to outperform medicinal cannabis in market forecasts, but in Asia, the opposite is likely to be true.”

 Cannabis Prohibition Stops Progress & Research

-Countries that fail to legalize medical cannabis will fall behind on important progress.
+Countries that cannot legalize medical cannabis will fall behind on important progress.

-Medical marijuana research is instrumental in discovering new pharmaceuticals, applications, and benefits from cannabinoids.
+Medical marijuana research helps to discover new pharmaceuticals, applications, and benefits from cannabinoids.

 Our current understanding of marijuana on a scientific level is lacking, and strict anti-weed laws are largely to blame.

 Cannabis prohibition has prevented scientists from conducting proper research for decades.